camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/platforms/amazon-eks/eksctl.md

   # the CIDR range should be exactly the same value as in the `cluster.yaml`
 ```

-6. Retrieve subnets of the VPC to create a database subnet group
+6. Retrieve subnets of the VPC to create a database subnet group:

 ```shell
 export SUBNET_IDS=$(aws ec2 describe-subnets \